MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - MVVM: Model View ViewModel.
 PyQt uses.

 172) `from typing import Iterable` is providing a new abstraction for type hints.
 Let's assume we want to pass a list or a tuple to a function.
 If the function expects a List, it will prompt a warning if we pass a tuple.
-If the function expects an Iterable, passing a List or a Tuple doesn't matter.
+If the function expects an Iterable, passing a List or a Tuple doesn't matter. `from typing import Sized` can be used to describe an element that is able to call \__len__ method.
+Prefer to be flexible in argument types and specific in return types.

 ```iterable.py
 from typing import Iterable